Trump Talk First 100 Days Dialogue Series

 April 2017: AAMC and Cook Ross Inc. Unconscious Bias Training for Health Professionals—A one-day "Everyday Bias Workshop," where participants will delve into current research on unconscious bias, learn cutting-edge interventions, and create strategies to enact real change.
 Locations, dates, and registration information can be found here.

 Four-day, "Unconscious Bias Train the Trainer Program" provides participants with hands-on experiences that prepare them to deliver a workshop, which explores how unconscious biases develop, how they influence perceptions and decision making, and how to mitigate these factors.
 Visit this site for more information.

-April 11: SOM Lecture Series: Thinking Creatively About Giving Feedback—5:30-6:30 p.m., SOM 190P.
-Learn what constitutes good oral and written feedback and discuss some of your own concerns and issues regarding giving trainees feedback.
+April 11: SOM Lecture Series: Thinking Creatively about Giving Feedback—5:30 – 6:30 p.m., SOM 190P.
+Learn what constitutes good oral and written feedback and discuss concerns and issues regarding giving trainees feedback.
 For more information, go here.

 June 15-17: AAMC Mid-Career Minority Faculty Seminar—The AAMC Mid-Career Minority Faculty Leadership Seminar will address the specific needs of mid-career faculty from a culturally responsive approach while offering skill building and strategies for pursuing career advancement in academic medicine.
 The seminar will be delivered through a blended learning model, including virtual learning sessions, a 2.5-day in-person meeting, and post-seminar activities.
 Learn more here.